About Puaa Kaa Falls

 I’ll have to come back here one of these days to check out that waterfall.

-Pua’a Ka’a Falls is resides in Pua’a Ka’a State Wayside Park.
+Pua’a Ka’a Falls is resides in Pua’a Ka’a State Wayside Park on the island of Maui, Hawaii.
 For information or inquiries about the general area as well as current conditions, you may want to try visiting the Department of Land and Natural Resources (DLNR) website.

 The large car park for Pua’a Ka’a State Wayside Park is on the left hand side of the road, 0.6 miles past the 22-mile post.